 lead vocals, lyrics, rhythm guitar, synths and programming

 Bass guitar, backing vocals

 Drums, backing vocals

-Its been, and continues to be an impressive journey with many radio successes.
+Its been an impressive journey with many radio successes.
 The Dirty Skirts independently recorded and released their eponymous debut mini-album in 2005.
 Singles such as “Feeling the Pressure” and “Set Me Alight” scorched up the local and student charts.
 Their first full length debut album On A Stellar Bender followed in 2007, with the barnstorming single “Homewrecker” reaching 1 on a number of national radio charts.
 They released the follow up album Daddy Don’t Disco in June 2008 and enjoyed 4 radio play-listed singles.
 Daddy Don’t Disco was nominated in the Best Rock Album category at the South African Music Awards.